MerihanAlhafnawi/mosaix/README.md

 ## How do I build a Tile?

 Building a Tile is simple since most components are off the shelf.
 Tiles run on a Rasberry Pi 4.
 However, the base of the Tile is a PCB of our design, and there is one more PCB (the adaprter) that is soldered onto the Raspberry Pi's pins.
-We also designed some 3D printed components to support the robot, found in [a relative link](STL files).
-The gerber files for both boards can be found in [a relative link](Base_gerberfiles) and [a relative link](Adapter_gerberfiles).
+We also designed some 3D printed components to support the robot, found in [STL files](STL files).
+The gerber files for both boards can be found in [Base_gerberfiles](Base_gerberfiles) and [Adapter_gerberfiles](Adapter_gerberfiles).

 In order to build a Tile, the following steps need to be taken:
 1- Send the PCBs to be manufactured